ibm-cloud-docs/Registry/registry_images_.md

 {:tip}

-After you pull an image and tag it for your namespace, you can upload (push) the image from your local machine to your namespace.
+After you pull an image and tag it for your namespace, you can upload (push) the image from your local computer to your namespace.

 ## Pushing Docker images to your namespace
 {: #registry_images_pushing}